Accommodating a student with a disability

-The ATAC can analyze the accessibility of existing courses, as well as those in design, for potential access barriers that could be encountered by students with commonly occurring disabilities.
-We can provide suggestions for what instructional materials to address and where Universal Design for Learning (UDL) techniques can help reduce the need for future accommodations.
+The ATAC can consult on the accessibility of existing courses, as well as those in the design process.
+We can provide suggestions for addressing instructional materials, the accessible use of teaching and learning technologies, and how Universal Design for Learning (UDL) techniques can help reduce the need for future accommodations.

 The ATAC specializes in preparing alternate media to a high standard of accessibility and usability for students.
 Alternate media formats include braille, tactile graphics, accessible eText, large print, captions, video description, and audio transcripts.

-If you're a faculty or staff member supporting students with disabilities, the ATAC can partner with you to provide accessible instructional materials that meet the student's needs.
+If you're an instructor with students with disabilities in a course, the ATAC can partner with you to provide accessible instructional materials that meet the student's needs.

 Students referred to the ATAC by their campus disability services office can receive free assistive technology loans, as well any necessary consultation, training and support.